Doggy Daycare Owner Says She Was Groped, Sexually Harassed By Illinois State Inspector Who Still Has A Job

 Bindig started Aeslin Pup Hub – her doggie daycare, boarding, and grooming business – all by herself in 2016 with a giant loan, a graveyard shift as a Lyft driver to make ends meet, and a vision.

-“I love the fact that when we make a dog happy, that makes the owner happy,” she said.
+“I love the fact that when we make a dog happy, that makes the owner happy,” Bindig said.

 Now, she has three locations and counting — in Bucktown, Noble Square, and Ukrainian Village.
 Because she provides overnight boarding, she is required to have an annual inspection by the Illinois Department of Agriculture.